Chaperones

 During the examination

 • Ensure patients' privacy during the examination and when they are dressing and undressing, for example by using screens and gowns/sheets.
+Do not help the patient remove clothing unless they ask you to, or you have checked if they want you help with this.

 • Position the chaperone where they can see the patient and how the examination is being conducted.